fizban99/microbit_ssd1306/README.rst

 You have to use this instruction before using the display.
 This puts the display in its reset status.

+Optional Parameters :
+`pinReset` : to specify the pin connected to the reset pin on displays using this function

+`i2cAddress` : to specify the i2c address of the screen, default address for the display is `0x3D`

 clear_oled()
 +++++++++++++++++++++++